 Recommendations and transcripts

-We require two letters, but if more letters will give a better picture of an applicant's strengths, it will certainly help; there is no upper limit on the number of letters allowed.
+We require three letters, but if more letters will give a better picture of an applicant's strengths, it will certainly help; there is no upper limit on the number of letters allowed.

 The university will require official transcripts from all undergraduate and graduate schools you have attended, where six or more credits were taken.
-Official transcripts are normally provided by the schools and should be sent in a sealed envelope.
+Official transcripts should be provided directly from the College or University, and may be submitted either electronically or via sealed envelope to the Graduate School.
+For additional information regarding the submission of official transcripts, please visit the Graduate School's After You Apply page.

 Hearing from us